k8son/tweeter/README.md

 ##TWEETER
 This is a basic Twitter-like API written in Java 8 and Spring Boot, utilising REST principles.
 The functionality offered is a cut down version of the real thing.
-In summary it allows users to post messages and follow other users.
+In summary, it allows users to post messages and follow other users.
 It also allows the user to view their own messages and timelines.
 A time line consists of messages posted by users that are being followed.
 All messages and timeline are displayed in reverse chronological order.

 ### Build and execution
 The application can be ran by executing the following maven command into the command line: